Thetta/Thetta-Documentation/quickstart-guide/how-votings-work.md

 daoBase.issueTokens(repToken.address, employee1, 100);
 ```

-But sometimes, instead of directly minting tokens, you will want to start voting.
+But sometimes, instead of directly minting tokens, you want to start voting.

 ```javascript
 // 1 - ISSUE_TOKENS can be called with voting